 You have an expectation, conscious or not, that you will be safe as you cross the floor, climb the stairs, or walk down the sidewalk.
 Although you should walk with care and avoid obvious hazards, there are some dangers you may not see that could trip you up along the way.
 When this happens, the property owner may be liable for compensating you for any injuries you suffer, but only under certain legal circumstances.
-The premises liability attorneys at the Law Offices of Shane Smith can tell you whether you have a case and how to proceed if you do.
+The premises liability attorneys at Shane Smith Law can tell you whether you have a case and how to proceed if you do.

 Hazards That May Await You in Public Buildings

 In your own home, you may know that the front hall rug slides if you step on it just so or that kitchen floor is slippery when it has just been mopped, but you can’t know when a public space has these kinds of slip and trip hazards.
 Not only are you not looking down at the floor as you shop or wait for your latte, but you are not expecting the store or café to be a dangerous place.

 Some hidden dangers that could cause you to fall and hurt yourself include:

 - Loose floorboards